 These facts suggest that the figure of hacking and hackers has become fundamental to a contemporary technopolitical imaginary.
 Whatever hacking is, it is a very appealing figure and explanation for something.
 Hacking has become both a rubric for something very general, while at the same time designating a very specific set of practices from specific genealogies.
 In this article we explore some of the ways hackers and hacking have been studied by academics, as well as the forms of self-narration that different hacker groups have themselves forged.
 We argue that the subjectivities involved in cultivating “hacking skills” are not implicated in the range of things that can be called “hacks”—or put differently: these days not all hacks are perpetrated by hackers.
-We then ask what the relationship is between hackers as a particular elaboration on what it means to be a person, and hacking as a particular practice.
+We then ask what the relationship is between hackers as a particular elaboration on what it means to be a “technical person,” and hacking as a particular practice.
 We end by suggesting one possible way to decompose hacking into a “stack” of practices that can be used to diagnose technical and political thresholds indicative of a mutation in the “topology” of power in the world today.
 Or to put it differently, there is a reason why hacking seems to be spreading everywhere: because the forms and affordances of technical and political power are themselves changing, and hackers are at one forefront of experimenting with such mutations.

 Stories of Hackers and Hacking

 From the early 1950’s experimentation with communication and computing systems to the present-day hacker activist initiatives in the Global North and South, the narratives of hacking have been given different genealogies, supporting different positionings with respect to who and what counts as a legitimate expression of hacking.
-Most of these influential narratives have been provided by journalists and self-designated hackers, but canonical scholarly works generally focus on the “culture” of computing—and not specifically about hacking: Sherry Turkle (1995, 1984), Diana Forsythe (2001); David Hakken and Barbara Andrews (1993); Lucy Suchman (1987); Star and Ruhleder (1996); Stephen Helmreich (1998); Joseph Dumit (2004), and Gary Downey (1998).
+Most of these influential narratives have been provided by journalists and self-designated hackers, but canonical scholarly works generally focus on the “culture” of computing—and not specifically on hacking: Sherry Turkle (1995, 1984), Diana Forsythe (2001); David Hakken and Barbara Andrews (1993); Lucy Suchman (1987); Star and Ruhleder (1996); Stephen Helmreich (1998); Joseph Dumit (2004), and Gary Downey (1998).
 At the most basic level, this literature has helped to address the so-called “myth of autonomous technology” which presupposes a modernist ontology which separates it from human culture and society (Latour 2008, Winner 1978).
-Pfaffenberger (1992) pioneered the anthropological study of sociotechnical systems in this tradition by refusing a separation between technology and culture.
+Pfaffenberger (1992) pioneered the anthropological study of sociotechnical systems in this tradition.
 In his studies of digital technology (such as the Usenet and the Personal Computer), he argued for the processual analysis of technological design as invariably embedded in cultural systems.
 With the exception of Pfaffenberger and Turkle, little of this scholarly work is directly focused on hackers or hacking as such, but nonetheless constitutes some of the most significant ethnographic studies of computing in English-language.